Beating Bonuses Beating Bonuses

 Introduction

 Caribbean Draw Poker is a variation of traditional poker with large payouts for high ranking hands.
-The game is available with Microgaming and RealTime Gaming softwares.
+The game is available with Microgaming, RealTime Gaming, and Boss Media softwares.
 The low house edge per wager makes it a useful alternative, when blackjack and full pay video poker are not available.

 Rules and Play